freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1635.1

-Hopefully, there was no conflicts.
+Hopefully, there were no conflicts.
 Delete your branch for adding information about column commands since you are done with it.

 #### HINTS